JS-RML/dexterous_ungrasping_planner/examples/README.md

 - ***corner_x***: 0.3
 - ***corner_y***: 0.7

-## Example 4: Successful planning with rolling at fingertip
+## Example 4: Successful planning with a roller at fingertip
 In this example, we replaced the point contact at **A** with a roller to make it roll without sliding.
 The contact force at **A** now only consists of a normal force without friction.
 <p align = "center">
 <img src="../files/example4_rolling_scene.png" height="300">